emmabry/BUS_Prototype/README.md

 Calendar:

 Users can add events to their calendar, where they can input a title, a description, location and start and end times and dates.
 Based on the end date and time, the user will receive a notification reminder 1 hour before the event.
+For this feature, we primarily used Python's calendar module to assist us in creating it.

 Appointment Booking: